anatol/booster/docs/manpage.md

  * `enable_mdraid` is a flag that enables MdRaid assembly at the boot time.
 This flag also makes sure all the required modules/binaries are added to the image.

+ * `enable_zfs` is a flag that enables ZFS filesystem as root filesystem.
+This flag also makes sure all the required modules/binaries are added to the image.
+Note that if ZFS is enabled then `zfs=` boot option must be used instead of `root=` boot option.

 Once you are done modifying your config file and want to regenerate booster images under `/boot` please use `/usr/lib/booster/regenerate_images`.
 It is a convenience script that performs the same type of image regeneration as if you installed `booster` with your package manager.